dleonard0/red-json/README.md

 #### Conversion between types

-Given a "wrong" input type, the converter functions will set `errno` but still return a reliable result:
+Given a "wrong" input type,
+a converter functions will set `errno` to `EINVAL` then return a (hopefully) unsurprising result.
+Here is a table of those results.
+It summarises what each function along the top will return when given the JSON input from the first column.

 |JSON input|`json_as_`<br>`bool`|`json_as_`<br>`int`/`long`|`json_as_`<br>`double`|`json_as_`<br>`str`|`json_as_`<br>`array`|`json_as_`<br>`object`|`json_is_`<br>`null`|
 |--------------|----------|-------|-------|----------|----|----|---|